suhearsawho/simple_shell/README.md

 ## Introduction

-This is a collaborative project to recreate a simple shell in `C` using what we've learn up till now.
-While we can use fair amount of pre-existing function to build our shell.
-Some optional advance task are to rewrite then.
+This is a collaborative project to recreate a simple shell in C using what we've learned up until now.
+While we can use a fair amount of pre-existing function to build our shell, some optional advance task is to rewrite them.

 [_page top_](#0x15-c---simple-shell)